basho-labs/little_riak_book/en/03-developers.md

 Here's an example with the above `n_val` of 5 ({A,B,C,D,E}).
 Your `w` is a quorum (which is `3`, or `floor(5/2)+1`), so a PUT may respond successfully after writing to {A,B,C} ({D,E} will eventually be replicated to).
 Immediately after, a read quorum may GET values from {C,D,E}.
 Even if D and E have older values, you have pulled a value from node C, meaning you will receive the most recent value.

 What's important is that your reads and writes *overlap*.
-As long as `r+w > n`, you'll be able to get the newest values.
-In other words, you'll have consistency.
+As long as `r+w > n`, in the absence of *sloppy quorum* (below), you'll be able to get the newest values.
+In other words, you'll have a reasonable level of consistency.

 A `quorum` is an excellent default, since you're reading and writing from a balance of nodes.
 But if you have specific requirements, like a log that is often written to, but rarely read, you might find it make more sense to wait for a successful write from a single node, but read from all of them.
 This affords you an overlap